BeatBard/RAG_CHATBOT/rag-system/README.md

 - View conversation history in the chat window
 - Reset memory using the reset button
 - Monitor memory attributes in the debug panel
+- Use "Force Generate Summary" in the debug panel if needed

 ## 🔧 Configuration